visgl/deck.gl/docs/api-reference/composite-layer.md

 # CompositeLayer Class

-The `CompositeLayer` class is a subclass of the [Layer Class](/docs/api-reference/base-layer.md), with its own implementation of certain [layer lifecycle methods](/docs/advanced/layer-lifecycle.md) to help create sublayers and handle events.
+The `CompositeLayer` class is a subclass of the [Layer Class](/docs/api-reference/base-layer.md), that customizes various [layer lifecycle methods](/docs/advanced/layer-lifecycle.md) to help create sublayers and handle events from those layers.

-If you intend to implement a layer that generates other layers, it is recommended that you extend this class.
+If you intend to implement a layer that generates other layers, you should extend this class.

+For more information consult the [Composite Layers](/docs/advanced/composite-layers.md) article.

 ## Usage